More Transport

 At the same time the road network is frequently in gridlock limiting the ability to add more tram and bus transit.

 We propose funding the addition of a layer of elevated mass transit to service new apartment complexes.
 These would link the new housing to existing heavy rail hubs and the CBD.
-See Transport to Housing.
+See Monorails for Australia.

 Australia has less than three weeks supply of liquid fuel in the country.